Chapter 15:

 "That's my question," Ariake grumbled, sending him a sideways glance.
 "But it looks like the akaname turned into one while no one was looking.
 Where's the other gaijin?"

-As if summoned, Drake, looking very human with no hint of a yuurei pulled around him at all, stepped out of the bushes.
-And blinked at all of them.
+As if summoned, Drake, looking very human with no hint of a yuurei pulled around him, stepped out of the bushes.
+And blinked at them all.
 "What's going on?"

 Lachlan gestured aimlessly at him in the pregnant silence.
 "You might want to pull on your yuurei."